ngevorkyan/BI_ASSISTANT/README.md

-# 💬 RAG SQL BI Assistant
+# 💬 RAG BI Assistant

-A lightweight conversational BI assistant that uses:
+A metadata-driven conversational BI assistant designed for enterprise analytics environments.

+Unlike traditional text-to-SQL systems, this project does NOT attempt to generate arbitrary SQL from natural language.

+Instead, it retrieves company-approved business logic and SQL patterns from curated metadata using:

 * FastAPI
 * Streamlit